LawleyFall2017/230-fall2017/weekly_materials/week10/js9-webservices.md

 ## Retrieving Data From Web Services

+- As developers, what we want to do is this:
+  - capture a user's intent (for example, *what's the weather in Rochester going to be today?*)
+  - behind the scenes, exchange data with a remote server
-- As developers, what we want to do is this **--->** to take a user request, and update part of the HTML page (asynchronously) by exchanging small amounts of data with a server behind the scenes, without having to reload the whole page.
+  - update just a small part of the HTML page (asynchronously), without having to reload the entire page
 - The above concept is known in the web world by this term - *Ajax* - https://en.wikipedia.org/wiki/Ajax_(programming)
 - **Ajax** was derived from an earlier acronym *AJAX*, which stood for **A**synchronous **J**avaScript **A**nd **X**ML.
 The acronym fell out of favor because we now commonly retrieve other data formats besides XML.